microsoft/SandDance/README.md

 ## Roadmap

 * PowerBI custom visual based on this new architecture.
-* Additional views, such as treemaps & 3d stacks.
+* Additional views, such as stacks.
 * Code examples and tutorials.

 ## Dependencies